collapsed-stacks/startups/questions/12257/eu-funding-programmes-any-one-used-it.md

 - tagged: `funding`, `europe`
 - score: 0

-<p>Recently a friend of mine told me about EU's new program for funding new innovative small businesses/startups.</p>
+Recently a friend of mine told me about EU's new program for funding new innovative small businesses/startups.

-<p>I read about it in <a href="http://europa.eu/youreurope/business/funding-grants/eu-programmes/index_en.htm" rel="nofollow noreferrer">EU's website</a>, which provided useful brief on what &amp; how.
-It seems interesting.</p>
+I read about it in [EU's website](http://europa.eu/youreurope/business/funding-grants/eu-programmes/index_en.htm), which provided useful brief on what & how.
+It seems interesting.

-<p>Has anyone used the service here? what are the real benefits &amp; challenges you faced?
+Has anyone used the service here? what are the real benefits & challenges you faced?
 How does it cover IT startups?
-Is there any mentoring / consultation services?</p>
+Is there any mentoring / consultation services?

-<p>I'd appreciate any relevant bit of information / real-life experience.</p>
+I'd appreciate any relevant bit of information / real-life experience.

 ## No Answers